US hospitals seeing different kind of COVID surge this time | WTOP News

 About 85,000 Americans are in the hospital with COVID-19, just short of the delta-surge peak of about 94,000 in early September, according to the Centers for Disease Control and Prevention.
 The all-time high during the pandemic was about 125,000 in January of last year.

-But the hospitalization numbers do not tell the full story.
-At least some cases in the official count involve mild or symptom-free infections that weren’t what put the patients in the hospital in the first place.
+But the hospitalization numbers do not tell the whole story.
+Some cases in the official count involve COVID-19 infections that weren’t what put the patients in the hospital in the first place.

 Dr. Fritz François, chief of hospital operations at NYU Langone Health in New York City, said about 65% of patients admitted to that system with COVID-19 recently were primarily hospitalized for something else and were incidentally found to have the virus.